 Knowledge is power and Pursuit can help

-When applying with Pursuit or any other lender for business loans, the better you understand the process, the easier it will be for you.
+When you’re applying with Pursuit or any other lender for business loans, the better you understand the process, the easier it will be for you.
 If you have additional questions, we encourage you to visit our business resources or contact us – we’re here to help.